pollend/TwitchIRCPackage/QuickStart.md

 It's possible to retrieve the token through the twitch by using the Get Oauth Token

-NOTE: These steps should be used for testing if the twitch integration portions of your app function correctly, but shouldn't be used in production.
+NOTE: These steps should be used for testing if the twitch integration portions of your app functions correctly, but shouldn't be used in production.
 You will have to grab the component during runtime and provide the appropriate Account, outh, channels and also call connect().
 The library will auto connect on startup if the correct authentication is provided through the inspector.

-* At this stage your app should connect to twitch.
-You will need to attach to the selection of events provided by the wrapper for an app to take full advantage of the library.
+* In the insector you should see a selection of events to attach to.
+Each event is a seperate message call provided through twitchs IRC API.

 ![Events](./images/Events_QuickStart.png)